ephil-ai/ephil.ai/content/project/ai-education/index.md

 ## Structural Contributions
 - Carlos Zednik is part of the IE&IS task force on AI in education.
-- Gunter Bombaerts, Philip Nickel, and Carlos Zednik are members of the [TU/e Academy for Learning and Teaching (ALT)](https://www.linkedin.com/company/tue-alt/) Learning Community for AI in Education.
+- Carlos Zednik, Gunter Bombaerts, and Philip Nickel are members of the [TU/e Academy for Learning and Teaching (ALT)](https://www.linkedin.com/company/tue-alt/) Learning Community for AI in Education.

 ## Activities